 Who is a Good Candidate for an Arm Lift?

-Ideal arm lift candidates are those who are healthy, non-smokers and are at a stable weight.
-Those who have realistic expectations for their procedure are often the happiest with their surgical outcomes.
+Ideal arm lift candidates are those who are healthy, non-smokers, and are at a stable weight.
+Those who have realistic expectations for their procedure are often happiest with their surgical outcomes.
 The decision to undergo plastic surgery is a personal one, and it is important that patients make this decision based on their own personal goals.
 A consultation with Dr. Rocheford can help to better determine if this procedure is a good fit for you.